njanakiev/njanakiev.github.io/_posts/2018-11-24-python-pickle-json.md

 ---
-layout: post
+title: "Object Serialization with Pickle and JSON in Python"
 category: blog
-title: Object Serialization with Pickle and JSON in Python
-tags: [Python]
-comments: true
+comments: True
-image: /assets/Pickled_Vegetables_in_a_Boutique_-_Tiradentes_-_Brazil.jpg
+image: /assets/python_pickle_json_files/Pickled_Vegetables_in_a_Boutique_-_Tiradentes_-_Brazil.jpg
 imagesource: Wikimedia Commons
 imageurl: https://commons.wikimedia.org/wiki/File:Pickled_Vegetables_in_a_Boutique_-_Tiradentes_-_Brazil.jpg
+layout: post
-redirect_from: '/til/python-pickle-json/'
+redirect_from: /til/python-pickle-json/
+tags: ['Python']
 ---
 This is a quick little overview on how to use [pickle](https://docs.python.org/3/library/pickle.html) and [JSON](https://docs.python.org/3/library/json.html) for object serialization in Python with the [Python standard library](https://docs.python.org/3/library/).

 ## Object Serialization with Pickle